 Brian had to develop a robotics platform capable of achieving some end goal.
-Because innovation is a large part of the grade, [Ern] convinced his team members to work with a brain controlled interface and build a mind controlled robotics platform.
+Because innovation is a large part of the grade, [Ern] convinced his team members to work with a brain-controlled interface and build a mind-controlled robotics platform.

-For wont of having an easy build, [Ern] and his team chose a Lynxmotion Tri-Track robot capable of moving around the classroom while receiving commands from a computer.
+For won’t of having an easy build, [Ern] and his team chose a Lynxmotion Tri-Track robot capable of moving around the classroom while receiving commands from a computer.
 The mind-control portion of the build comes from a NeuroSky MindWave Mobile, a cheap and fairly open EEG system that reads alpha, beta, and delta waves generated by a user’s brain and sends that data over to a computer for processing.

 After a bit of testing that included an Arduino to move the robot forward if the MindWave’s ‘attention’ value was over 60%, [Ern] and his team looked for a way to implement multi-directional control.

-In order to get the robot moving left, right, and backwards in addition to moving forwards, the team looked at the included ‘blink detection’ abilities of the MindWave to cycle through a few commands.
+In order to get the robot moving left, right, and backward in addition to moving forward, the team looked at the included ‘blink detection’ abilities of the MindWave to cycle through a few commands.
 This technique turned out to be far too sensitive – the blink detection of the MindWave is simply too good.
 To get around that problem, the team used the signal strength of the received EEG signals.
 The theory being when a user blinks their eyes, the EEG contacts will move slightly, degrading the signal received by the hardware.

 The team finally got a reasonable mind-controlled robot up and working, as demonstrated in the video after the break.